 Wraparound therapeutic support

-We are piloting new approaches to supporting children and young people at risk of or experiencing child sexual exploitation across South Yorkshire.
-The Empower and Protect programme recruits and trains specialist foster carers who are given wraparound therapeutic support by our team of psychologists and youth workers.
-We are also embedding wider system change by bringing mental health disciplines into the social care context.
+We piloted a new approach to supporting children and young people at risk of or experiencing child sexual exploitation across South Yorkshire.
+The Empower and Protect programme recruited and trained specialist foster carers who are given wraparound therapeutic support by our team of psychologists and youth workers.
+We also embedded wider system change by bringing mental health disciplines into the social care context.
+Given the success of the pilot, this is now run by councils across South Yorkshire.

 ‘My Catch22 worker gave me support to help me move.
 I feel more comfortable now and it’s good to have the same person to talk to…My adviser is a lifeline.’